Pekka Rinne: Early seasons in Nashville (2005–2010)

+Starter, Stanley Cup Final run, Vezina Trophy (2010–2018)

 In the 2010–11 season opener, Rinne allowed a goal before colliding with Anaheim Ducks forward Troy Bodie and suffering a lower-body injury on the play.
 Anders Lindbäck relieved him and went on to start three games before Rinne returned, only to go down to injury again in December.
 Upon returning on 23 December, Rinne remained healthy and put up some of the best numbers of his career, including a 1.71 GAA and .946 save percentage in January.
-At the conclusion of the season came many accolades; Rinne was named one of the three finalists for the Vezina Trophy, conferred to the NHL's top goaltender as judged by the NHL's general managers.
+At the conclusion of the season came many accolades; Rinne was named one of the three finalists for the Vezina Trophy, conferred to the NHL's top goaltender as judged by the NHL's general managers which was eventually awarded to Tim Thomas of the Boston Bruins.
 He also finished fourth in Hart Memorial Trophy voting, as the NHL's most valuable player, and was named an NHL second team All-Star.
-Rinne led the Predators to their first ever Stanley Cup playoff series win in franchise history in 2011, prevailing over the Anaheim Ducks via a 4–2 series win.
+Rinne led the Predators to their first ever Stanley Cup playoff series win in franchise history in 2011, prevailing over the Anaheim Ducks via a 4–2 series win before getting defeated in the second round by the Presidents' Trophy-winning Vancouver Canucks.